atenni/DockerDjango/readme.md

 - Run app via `gunicorn` or `uWSGI`
 - Include a data volume for static files
 - Include a SASS service to compile `.scss` files to `.css`
 - Use `django-environ` to simplify secrets.env
+- Include `startup.sh` script in django image that checks if an environment has been created and if not runs `python manage.py migrate`.